dantechguy/p2project/docs/next-steps.md

 - [x] Write tests for everything
 - [x] Change core event outputs from functions to streams
 - [x] Change getStableState and getUnstableEvents to a stream. unstable runner then also outputs a stream.
 Only after the continuous switch, in extrapolator, do we convert to a function request system.
 	- Undone this for now, as it doesn't handle future unstable events becoming stable.
 - [x] Make everything generic to Event type
-- [ ] Write general-purpose input system.
+- [-] Write general-purpose input system.
+  - Not going to do.
+Just gonna write one for this project.
-- [ ] Get server to send connect / disconnected statuses
+- [x] Get server to send connect / disconnected statuses
+	- [x] Add server-generated events
+		- [x] Update makeEventSI in test helpers
+	- [x] Networking module sends server-generated connection and disconnection events.
+	- [x] Update tests
+- [x] Get server to generate and send a serverID.
+	- Going to do in example of init_data
+- [x] Server sends all buffered events to newly joined players (until Re-Connection done)
+	- [x] Working on stream_split_buffer module
+	- [x] Change networking module to only have single-client stream
+	- [x] Write new connect splitter module
+	- [ ] Write tests for stream_split_buffer, and update tests for networking module
 - [ ] Put together final game
+	- [ ] Fix input_generator requiring client_id.
+Solution is to not require event generation to add that info, as in line 950.
 - [x] Make generic shared 'info sharer' module which sends all needed info like unstable_period, client_id, server_id
-- [ ] Tick driver wrapper
+- [x] Tick driver wrapper
 - [ ] Interpolation module
 - [ ] Re-connection module
 - [ ] Shared computation module
-- [ ] 'ticked driver' which buffers inputs and hides tick handling.
 - [ ] Look into "time warp" - computing based on each clients' local view.
 	- With a client-server, TCP connection, all events are *received* at the same time.
 	- Each client needs to keep track of the inputs they received, *in the order they received them*, for some period N seconds into the past at any given time.
 	- Every generated client input event also stores the ID of the latest received event from the server (event ID = client ID + event ID).
 	- In a clients' driver, when executing a particular player, it now has two possible views it can consider.
 One is the simple generated-timestamp order, the other is that player's local view at that time.
 	- The engines can use this however they like.
 One example would be in an FPS: event generation time is used for everything, except hit-scan shots.
 When a player triggers a hit-scan shot with an event, the engine looks at the clients' local view to see if the shot would have hit.
 	- ANTICHEAT NOTE: Server must make sure that the stored latest-received-event-from-server ID increases monotonically from each player, and is within reasonable bounds (check maths guarantees about latency cutoff).
 - [ ] Ensure that all server checks on are also done on client.
-They're just done on server to reduce bandwidth load, but if server CPU is overloaded, we can turn this off and lA et clients deal with it.
+They're just done on server to reduce bandwidth load, but if server CPU is overloaded, we can turn this off and let clients deal with it.
 Should throw error.
 	- Event arrives at server too late
 	- Server sends events with non-monotonic serverReceivedTimestamp
 - [ ] Event combiner module, which bundles network packets to save bandwidth (less overhead)
 - [ ] Server sends NACK to removed events rather than ignoring
 - [ ] Change getCurrentState and currentUnstableEvents back to Streams.
 Remember to deal with future events becoming present.
 Either have a timer callback, or maybe disallow future events.
+- [ ] Check functions aren't unnecessarily `async`
+- [ ] Remove redundant info from EventClientInFromLocal - Line 950
+    - [ ] Write tests for new Events PreCore
+- [ ] Move late client connection into Core Server module.
+Make it part of the API.
+The whole system should be implementable just by providing implementations for the cores.
-- [ ] Clean up imports.
-Just /client and /server
+- [ ] Add deltaTime as input to driver?
+- [ ] Rename 'game time' to 'run time' or something game-agnostic
+- [ ] Get tick_generator to only start generating ticks when game starts
-- [ ]
+- [ ] Test stream_inserter etc classes too